kalyani179/MathTime/README.md

 **Technologies Used:** HTML, CSS, Bootstrap, JavaScript, jQuery

-MathTime is a user-friendly web application designed to enhance your calculation abilities. 🧮✨ The website features a visually engaging interface with animations, sounds, and effects to make learning and practicing math more enjoyable.
+MathTime is a user-friendly web application designed to enhance your calculation abilities.✨The website features a visually engaging interface with animations, sounds, and effects to make learning and practicing math more enjoyable.✨

 ## Features